itbusina/testlemon-docs/docs/docs/rest-api.md

 ![What is REST API and how it works?](images/rest-api.png "Diagram showing a client to server communication using REST API.")

-When building and testing modern web applications, REST APIs are foundational tools.
+When building and testing modern web applications, APIs are foundational tools.
 Representational State Transfer (REST) has become a dominant architectural style for designing networked applications.
 This article dives into what REST APIs are, their importance, and considerations for testing, ensuring you can effectively leverage them in your projects.

 ## What makes API a REST API?